steadylearner/Steadylearner/post/rust-How to build sitemap for images with Rust.md

 name = "sitemap"
 path = "src/bin/sitemap.rs"
 [[bin]]
 name = "image-sitemap"
 path = "src/bin/image_sitemap.rs"

-# lib is used like crate and can import and export publicly
-# other files in the same directory level.
+# lib is used like crate and can import and export other files in the same directory level.

 [lib]
 name = "your_lib"
 path = "src/lib.rs"